Microscope Crew

 Greenough Stereo Microscope

-The Greenough Stereo Microscope was first introduced by an American biologist Horatio S. Greenough in 1890.
+The Greenough Stereo Microscope was first introduced by American biologist Horatio S. Greenough in 1890.
 The design consists of two identical yet separate systems connected to one stage.
 The microscope has two prisms that ensure that the image is upright and properly oriented.
 These are among the earliest microscopes and are produced by many eminent manufacturers today.

 Common Main Objective Stereo Microscope